Statuses

 A status describes where a post is in its lifecycle.
 ProductBridge ships with sensible defaults like "Under Review," "Planned," "In Progress," and "Completed" — but you can rename, recolor, reorder, or add your own.

-Statuses are organization-wide and shared across feedback, roadmap, and changelog posts.
+Statuses are organization-wide and shared across feedback and roadmap posts.
 You can hide specific statuses from specific surfaces (e.g., "In Progress" on roadmap only, "Open" on feedback only).
+Changelog posts don't use statuses — they have their own labels system, managed at Settings → Changelog.

 Default Statuses

-When you create a workspace, ProductBridge seeds 6 statuses across 4 status groups:
+When you create a workspace, ProductBridge seeds a starter set of statuses:

 | Status | Status Group | Meaning |